 Buyers from fashion stores are the real backbone of the fashion industry.
-Ironically, they aren’t given the time to shine, not like the designers, editors of magazines.
+This article is a message for fashion designer from buyers point of view.
+Ironically, they aren’t given the time to shine, not like the fashion designers, editors of magazines.
 Still, they buy stuff like clothes, shoes, handbags and other stuff, and play the role of intermediaries.

 Buyers form a major portion of the annual sales of stores.
 According to the figures of 80 department stores of 25 countries, buyers make up around $56 billion of sales.
 Quite an impressive number, all things considered.